-The tour of Overnewton Castle is conducted by members of the Norton family (who now own the property) and we had Emma, the youngest daughter, lead us around on this particularly occasion.
+The tour of Overnewton Castle is conducted by members of the Norton family (who now own the property) and we had Emma, the youngest daughter, leading us around on this particular occasion.

-From there, we were taken into the private quarters of the home, including her father’s bedroom, library and her own bedroom, which she’d slept in as a teen.
+We are then taken into the private quarters of the home, including Emma’s father’s bedroom, library and her own bedroom, which she’d slept in as a teen.

 The history of Overnewton Castle

-In its almost 170 years of existence (to be celebrated in 2019!), Overnewton has been home to three families – the Taylors, the Carrs and the Nortons.
+In its 170 years of existence, Overnewton has been home to three families – the Taylors, the Carrs and the Nortons.

 The Taylor’s Tenure

-For the Scotsman, it was a case of right place, right time.
+For the Scotsman, it is a case of right place, right time.

-It was boom time in this part of Victoria, with the Goldrush in full swing.
-Keilor was placed right between Melbourne and famous Goldfield towns like Bendigo and Ballarat and benefitted from this positioning.
+It is boom time in this part of Victoria, with the Goldrush in full swing.
+Keilor is placed right between Melbourne and famous Goldfields towns like Bendigo and Ballarat.
+The area benefits greatly from this positioning.

-Travellers often stopped in the township on their way through to the Goldfields, leading to a new bridge, hotel and schools to be built in the town.
+Travellers often stop in the township on their way through to the Goldfields, leading to the construction of a new bridge, hotel and schools in the area.

-Inspired by Scottish Baronial Castles, he added a two storyied wing, containing some 35 rooms – 7 bedrooms, libraries, a drawing room, kitchens and servant’s quarters, along with a Dairy & Butcher Shop and the private Billiard room, where he and his pals could sit, play games, smoke cigars and gossip.
-During the tour, Emma said she’d loved to have been a fly on the wall for some of these conversations – I felt inclined to agree!
+This is where he and his pals can sit, play games, smoke cigars and gossip.
+During the tour, Emma said she would’ve loved to have been a fly on the wall for some of these conversations – I feel inclined to agree!

-Taylor’s luck ran out shortly before he passed away – a drought hit the Australian farming industry hard and he lost much of his land.
-He died in 1903, six months before his heartbroken wife Helen would follow suit.
+Taylor’s luck runs out shortly before he passes away.
+A drought hits the Australian farming industry hard and he loses much of his land.

 The Nortons step in